fuskovic/Random-Password-Generator/README.md

-Input password length when prompted.e
+Input password length when prompted.